What is Wi-Fi Calling?

 - Wi-Fi calls to locations outside of Canada will incur standard long distance charges.

-- Internet usage consumed by Wi-Fi Calling via the Internet Service Provider that your phone is connected to.
+- Internet usage consumed by Wi-Fi Calling will be managed by the Internet Service Provider that your phone is connected to.

 - Additional charges may apply for Internet usage.

 What else do I need to know?

 - Calls must start and finish within the Wi-Fi network you connect to.
 If you leave a Wi-Fi zone during a call, the call will terminate.
 Similarly, if you start your call on the cellular network and enter a Wi-Fi only zone, your call will terminate.

 - Certain short code phone numbers are not supported while using Wi-Fi Calling – they are 211, 311, 511, 711, 811, and any text numbers that include the use of *, ** and #.